HYBleek/HYBleek/README.md

 - [**Lee Lab**](https://lee-lab.engineering.dartmouth.edu/) – Dedicated to analyzing antibody repertoire evolution (RNA/protein) with **high-throughput methods and modelling** to understand protection and engineer personalized vaccines/immunotherapies.

 ### 🚀 Current Projects
-I'm currently working on three exciting projects:
+I'm currently working on：
-- **Medical Image Segmentation Tool**
-  Developing a deep learning pipeline for segmenting cancer regions from **CT and PET data**.
 - **Web-Based Immunology Pipeline**
   Building a web server to bridge **wet lab experiments** and **dry lab data analysis** for **bioengineering of immunology**.
-- **Knowledge Distillation for Born Again Neural Networks**

-### 🎯 Goals
+🎯 Goals
 My long-term goal is to leverage machine learning—especially **dimension reduction on RNA/DNA-seq data** and advanced models like **Diffusion** and **Autoregressive models**—to build smarter, **personalized digital health systems**.

 I'm also currently trying to apply to **PhD programs** to further pursue this path.